 1) Consider the placement of the target within the field of view

 .
-For example, when possible, position sources close to the readout amplifiers.
-A viable option when the target is small, this reduces the number of transfers during readout thereby minimizing CTE losses.
+For example, when possible, place a target close to a readout amplifier - a viable option when the target is small.
+This reduces the number of transfers during readout, thereby minimizing CTE losses.
 Naturally, this will only be appropriate for a small subset of programs but should also be considered e.g. for observations of compact targets where the scientific interest in the surrounding field is limited or where inferior CTE for those surrounding observations is acceptable.
 If the region of interest is sufficiently small, a subarray aperture can be used.
 (See Figure 6.2

 2) Increase the image background by lengthening exposure times, using a broader filter, and/or applying an internal background (post-flash)